osmosis-labs/fee-abstraction/README.md

  3. Swap accumulated ibc-token fee:

-- The collected ibc-token users use for tx fee is periodically swaped back to customer chain's native token using osmosis.
+- The collected ibc-token users use for tx fee is periodically swapped back to customer chain's native token using osmosis.

-We'll goes into all the details now:
+We'll go into all the details now:

 #### Pulling `twap data` and update exchange rate

-For this to work, we first has to set up an ibc channel from `feeabs` to `async-icq`.
+For this to work, we first have to set up an ibc channel from `feeabs` to `async-icq`.
 This channel set-up process can be done by anyone, just like setting up an ibc transfer channel.
 Once that ibc channel is there, we'll use that channel to ibc-query Twap data.
 Let's call this the querying channel.

 The process of pulling Twap data and update exchange rate :

 ![Diagram of the process of pulling Twap data and updating exchange rate](https://i.imgur.com/HJ9a26H.png "Diagram of the process of pulling Twap data and updating exchange rate")

 Description :
-    For every `update exchange rate period`, at fee-abs `BeginBlocker()` we submit a `InterchainQueryPacketData` which wrapped `QueryArithmeticTwapToNowRequest` to the querying channel on the customer chain's end.
+    For every `update exchange rate period`, at fee-abs `BeginBlocker()` we submit an `InterchainQueryPacketData` which wrapped `QueryArithmeticTwapToNowRequest` to the querying channel on the customer chain's end.
 Then relayers will submit `MsgReceivePacket` so that our `QueryTwapPacket` which will be routed to `async-icq` module to be processed. `async-icq` module then unpack `InterchainQueryPacketData` and send query to TWAP module.
-The correspone response will be wrapped in the ibc acknowledgement.
+The corresponding response will be wrapped in the ibc acknowledgement.
 Relayers then submit `MsgAcknowledgement` to the customer chain so that the ibc acknowledgement is routed to fee-abs to be processed.
 Fee-abs then update exchange rate according to the Twap wrapped in the ibc acknowledgement.

 #### Handling txs with ibc-token fee